 Sometimes the dictionary gives more than one acceptable option (editors usually go with the first option listed in this case).
 And some fantasy authors like to use the British spelling "leapt" rather than the American spelling "leaped."
 It's okay for creative writers to make decisions that deviate from the "rules" if they have a good reason to do so.
 Just make sure you're consistent with whatever spelling you choose.

-→ For compounds that aren't in the dictionary, get your hands on a copy of the CMOS hyphenation guide.
+For compounds that aren't in the dictionary, get your hands on a copy of the hyphenation guide from the Chicago Manual of Style.
 It's priceless.
 And far too detailed to cover in a blog post.

 Hyphenation general rules

 When compound modifiers come before the noun they modify, hyphenation adds clarity.

 Do not hyphenate after an -ly adverb